-Specific attention is paid to training in data methods – familiarising students with the ways in which quantitative and qualitative data methods can be used to understand and improve the effectiveness of development programmes.
+Specific attention is paid to training in data methods – familiarising postgraduates with the ways in which quantitative and qualitative data methods can be used to understand and improve the effectiveness of development programmes.

 Additionally, the summer research project has a strong practical focus.
 Subject to availability, projects may be undertaken in collaboration with an organisation involved in development work – allowing students to gain first-hand professional experience.

+The degree is distinguished by its interdisciplinary character and involves academic staff from a number of different Schools.
 The interdisciplinary approach means that you can explore a range of methodological approaches and use ideas from different disciplines to illuminate development studies questions.

-- practical classes
+- practical exercises.

 Further particulars regarding curriculum development.